Removing Barriers to American Leadership in Artificial Intelligence

 Updates

-Recent Updates on Executive Order: Removing Barriers to American Leadership in Artificial Intelligence
+Updates on Executive Order Concerning American Leadership in Artificial Intelligence

-• January 23, 2025: President Trump issued the Executive Order "Removing Barriers to American Leadership in Artificial Intelligence."
-This order revokes Executive Order 14110, which previously focused on "safe, secure, and trustworthy development and use of Artificial Intelligence."
+January 23, 2025: The President issued an Executive Order concerning American leadership in Artificial Intelligence.
+This order revokes Executive Order 14110, which previously focused on the "safe, secure, and trustworthy development and use of Artificial Intelligence."
 The stated goal of the new order is to foster the development of AI systems "free from ideological bias or engineered social agendas."